List of Scottish monarchs: First Interregnum (1286–1292)

 The First Interregnum began upon the death of Alexander III of Scotland in 1286.
 Alexander's only surviving descendant was his granddaughter Margaret, Maid of Norway, a young child, who inherited the throne in 1286.
 A set of guardians were appointed to rule Scotland in her absence since she was living in Norway where her father Eric II was king.
 She was finally sent to Scotland in 1290 but died before arriving in Scotland.
 The next king of Scots was not determined until completion of an arbitration in 1292.

 House of Balliol (1292–1296)

 The death of Margaret of Norway began a two-year interregnum in Scotland caused by a succession crisis.
 With her death, the descent of William I became extinct and there was no obvious heir.
 Thirteen candidates presented themselves; the most prominent were John Balliol, great-grandson of William I's younger brother David of Huntingdon, and Robert de Brus, 5th Lord of Annandale, grandson of David of Huntingdon.
 The Scottish magnates invited Edward I of England to arbitrate the claims.
-He did so but forced the Scots to swear allegiance to him as overlord.
+He did so but forced the Scots to swear allegiance to him as their overlord.
 Eventually, it was decided that John Balliol should become king.
-He proved weak and incapable and, in 1296, was forced to abdicate by Edward I who then attempted to annex Scotland into the Kingdom of England.
+He proved weak and incapable and, in 1296, was forced to abdicate by Edward I. Edward then attempted to annex Scotland into the Kingdom of England.